zin-Fu/Automation-Data-Processing/README.md

 # Data Processing Automation Tool 🤖

-**_🚀Aims to provide automated data collection, data augmentation, data renaming, and data splitting functionalities for model training.🚀_**
+**_🚀Aims to provide scripts for image processing, data augmentation, dataset handling, file renaming, label format conversion, and web crawling to facilitate various data processing needs.🚀_**

 This repo contains some of the data processing scripts I usually write.
 Hope it will help you.
 Each script has detailed comments describing its functionality, parameter usage, and considerations.